plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 The import is added as the last import, therefore it is often necessary to reorder the imports.
 The easiest way is to use ``isort``.
-Check the `Python Styleguide for Plone <https://docs.plone.org/develop/styleguide/python.html#grouping-and-sorting>`_ for information about the order of imports and an example config for ``isort``.
+Check the `Python style guide for Plone <https://docs.plone.org/develop/styleguide/python.html#grouping-and-sorting>`_ for information about the order of imports and an example configuration for ``isort``.

 Installation